The Siege of Deary’s Store at Abercorn June 21st – July 13th, 1896

 Roy himself had by this time found a post at Bulawayo, as a locomotive fireman on the Rhodesia Railways, where he shed, so he said, 70 lbs of surplus weight!
 His wages on the footplate of £23 a month for a working week of 100 hours were still supplemented by boxing purses, taken in the tougher parts of Bulawayo and Salisbury.

-Nothing more is known about the survivors of the siege of the Abercorn Store, although I did establish through Mrs Holland’s records at the Loyal Womens Guild (LWG) that their leader, Edward Charles Broadbent, was later employed as a telegraph linesman building the transcontinental telegraph line to Nyasaland (now Malawi) and is recorded as having died on the 20 April 1897 at Inyanga, probably of malaria.
+There is little information about the survivors of the siege of Deary’s Store at Abercorn, although I did establish from Mrs Holland’s records at the Loyal Women’s Guild (LWG) that their leader, Edward Charles Broadbent, was later employed as a telegraph linesman building the transcontinental telegraph line to Nyasaland (now Malawi) and is recorded as having died on the 20 April 1897 at Inyanga, probably of malaria.
 His grave marker is described as a wood cross with his details recorded on a tinplate.
 The LWG provided a Pioneer memorial cross for him of the same type given to John Fletcher and I am grateful to Kevin Atkinson for supplying the photograph below of Broadbent’s actual memorial cross at Nyanga.
 Note the date of death on the memorial is recorded as 2 September 1898.
-Clearly the LWG did not have particulars of his death to give to the Gregory iron foundry in Cape Town and the details actually entered on the memorial cross may have been by one of his friends or someone who knew him and more accurate than the LWG record.
+Clearly the LWG did not have particulars of his death to give to the Gregory Iron foundry in Cape Town and the details punched on the memorial cross with a nail were probably made by one of his friends.

 Col. A.S.
 Hickman.
 The Siege of the Abercorn Store.
 Rhodesiana Publication No. 9 December 1963 P18-27

 The ’96 Rebellions.
 The British South Africa reports on the Native disturbances in Rhodesia, 1896-97.
 Schedule F. Rescue of the Abercorn party.
 P98-100